EU-UK trade talks to be complicated | The Asian Age Online, Bangladesh

 This essentially means that Johnson agreed to place a trade border in the Irish Sea - upsetting many of his own allies because it treats Northern Ireland differently to other parts of the United Kingdom.

 Ivor Ferguson, president of the Ulster Farmers' Union, wants an urgent acceleration of talks on a trade deal.
 Farming, he points out, is a capital-intensive business, with farmers working on low margins and taking out big loans.
-They need time to plan.
+They need time to plan."The heavy lifting is only beginning when we leave the EU,'' he said.

 London Mayor Sadiq Khan said last week that fewer EU citizens are coming to work in the city these days, and too many are leaving, causing employment shortages in industries like construction, hospitality and social care.
 At a small gathering of reporters, he repeatedly stressed his dismay at the turn of events and insisted that London was a global city that welcomed EU citizens.